While the definition of entrepreneurship has stayed constant for decades, the possibilities for aspiring entrepreneurs sure have come a long way.

 - Stock Broker (buying and selling stocks)

 What is the meaning of entrepreneurship to you?
-Comment why you became an entrepreneur below.
+Comment below on why you became an entrepreneur or how you’re planning to become one.